Labor Day bringing Biden to Pa., Harris and Pence to Wis.

 WILMINGTON, Del.
 (AP) — Democratic candidate Joe Biden is collecting a trio of Labor Day endorsements from organized labor while running mate Kamala Harris and Vice President Mike Pence are set to campaign in Wisconsin as the 2020 presidential race, disrupted for months by the pandemic, enters its final phase.

 Biden was heading Monday to Harrisburg, Pennsylvania, for an AFL-CIO virtual town hall with union President Richard Trumka.
-President Donald Trump had no public events on his holiday calendar.
+President Donald Trump planned an afternoon news conference from the White House.

 Both campaigns see Wisconsin as a prize that could be pivotal.
 Harris will meet IBEW union workers and Black business owners in Milwaukee, while Pence will tour an energy facility in La Crosse.
 Trump’s narrow win in Wisconsin in 2016 helped to send him to the White House.